benc-uk/midi-monitor/README.md

 Features:
 - Displays note and CC message information
 - Real time stop & start messages
-- Detects BPM if real-time clock is received
+- Detects BPM if real-time clock is received.
+BPM calculation is not 100% accurate
 - Other message types supported: aftertouch
 - Not supported: SysEx